mina-tang/RecipeForSuccess/index.md

 One last technicality is adjusting the box office for inflation.
 This step is essential to ensure that movies from different time periods are compared fairly, as there may be economic changes over the years.
 We used the US inflation rates as a measure for this standardization, to convert the box office revenue in 2012 US dollars.
 For this, a dataset from the US Bureau of Labor Inflation Statistics was used, the description can be found at the [resources page](/ada-2024-project-authenticdataaddicts/resources/).

+## Meet Gertrude: Breaking the Mold
+At 75 years old, Gertrude has always dreamed of being an acress.
+"Why not?" she says.
+"If there is one thing I've learned in these 75 years, is that the only way to achieve your dreams is to try!"
+Hey, casting directors, who knows, maybe Gertrude really will be the secret sauce for your next multi-million-dollar movie!
+If not, she'll at least provide amazing cookies.

 ## Behind the Scenes: Let's Take a Quick Tour of the Movies 📽️
 First, let's take the time to tour our movies!
+Sorry Gertrude, we have to put you on hold for now.
 In the plots bellow, we can see the runtime, box office and release date distributions of our movies.
 Please note that we only took feature-length movies, i.e movies with a runtime of at least 60 minutes.
 Below we can visualize histograms of the runtime, box office and release date distributions.

 <iframe src="assets/plots/movies_numeric_features.html" width="750px" height="720px" frameborder="0" position="relative"></iframe>